scando1993/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 This Event will update 'State' attribute for all Apartments with the 'silent' value.
 This action repeated every day.

-More information about ThingsBoard Scheduler you can find in [Scheduler Guide](/docs/user-guide/scheduler/).
+More information about Pacificsoft Scheduler you can find in [Scheduler Guide](/docs/user-guide/scheduler/).

 ## White Labeling

 <img src="/images/reference/pe-demo/whitelabel-demo.png" alt="drawing" align="center" width="60%"/>

-ThingsBoard web interface allows you to configure your company or product logo and color scheme.
+Pacificsoft web interface allows you to configure your company or product logo and color scheme.
 The following configuration options are available:

 - Configure color scheme, icon, and favicon
 - Tenant Administrator is able to set up custom email server settings and customer email templates to interact with the users.